FY 2022 GDUFA Science and Research Report (PDF - 14 MB)

 Director of CDER’s Office of Pharmaceutical Quality

-The GDUFA Science and Research program supports the development of innovative methodologies and more efficient tools to help establish drug equivalence standards and support the development of safe, effective, and high-quality generic drug products for the American public.
-This research is particularly important for certain pharmaceutical products, known as complex products, which are harder to develop as generics.
+The GDUFA science and research program is particularly important for certain pharmaceutical products, known as complex products, which are harder to develop as generics.
 Complex products often have few generics, or none at all.
 In the absence of market competition among generic alternatives, these medicines can be so expensive that patients who need them may not be able to afford them.
+The GDUFA science and research program supports the development of innovative methodologies and more efficient tools to help establish drug equivalence standards that facilitate the development of safe, effective, and high-quality generic products.

-The outcomes from GDUFA-funded research expand our understanding of these complex products and often contribute to the development of advanced methods to characterize product quality and performance.
-These methods may play a critical role in determining how FDA evaluates the quality and bioequivalence of complex generic products and establish the scientific basis for novel and more efficient pathways by which to develop complex generics.
-Bioequivalence and quality recommendations are communicated to the generic industry, such as through the continual publication of new and revised product-specific guidances (PSGs), as well as general guidances for industry.
+The outcomes from GDUFA-funded research expand our understanding of drug products, including complex products, and often contribute to the development of advanced methods to characterize product quality and performance.
+These methods may play a critical role in determining how FDA evaluates the quality and bioequivalence (BE) of complex generic products and can establish the scientific basis for novel and more efficient pathways by which to develop generic products.
+FDA’s recommendations related to BE issues and product quality are communicated to the generic industry through the continual publication of new and revised product-specific guidances (PSGs), as well as general guidances for industry.

-We are deeply grateful to all of our collaborators within FDA and at institutions around the world, and our stakeholders throughout the global generic drug industry.
-There remain numerous challenges to face, and we look forward with optimism and we remain confident that our collaborations to advance the GDUFA Science and Research Program are the most effective way to address scientific challenges for complex generics, and to enhance patient access to high quality, safe, and effective medicines.
+We are deeply grateful to all of our collaborators within FDA and at institutions around the world, and to many throughout the global generic drug industry, for the success of the GDUFA science and research program.
+The continual advances and emerging issues in pharmaceutical science and manufacturing provide ongoing challenges for generic product development.
+We remain confident that our collaborative engagements to advance the GDUFA science and research program are the most effective way to address these scientific challenges for generics, and we look forward with optimism that the outcomes of this research program will continue to promote generic competition as a key part of FDA’s Drug Competition Action Plan and enhance patient access to high-quality, safe, and effective medicines.